oracle/graal/docs/getting-started/graalvm-enterprise/oci/code-editor.md

 # GraalVM Enterprise in OCI Code Editor

-This guide shows you how to get started with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Code Editor.
+This guide shows you how to get started with GraalVM Enterprise Edition in Oracle Cloud Infrastructure (OCI) Code Editor.

 [OCI Code Editor](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/code_editor_intro.htm) provides a rich, in-console editing environment that enables you to edit code without having to switch between the OCI Console and your local development environment.
-The Code Editor enables you to edit and deploy code for various OCI services directly from the OCI Console.
+The Code Editor enables you to edit and deploy code for OCI services directly from the OCI Console.

-Code Editor's direct integration with Cloud Shell allows you to access GraalVM Enterprise Native Image and JDK 17 (Java Development Kit) pre-installed in Cloud Shell.
+GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine.
+Code Editor's integration with Cloud Shell gives you direct access to GraalVM Enterprise JDK 17 and Native Image.

 > Note: GraalVM Enterprise is available on Oracle Cloud Infrastructure at no additional cost.